nicevz/DeepLearningClassProject/README.md

 run Main.py to train the model

-run Val.py to validate the model (not implement/modified yet, so not working)
+run Val.py to validate the model

 ## Parameters to train: